gkorpal/gkorpal.github.io/_pages/cv.md

 Work experience
 ------
-* Fall 2019: Graduate Teaching Assistant - Department of Mathematics (The University of Arizona College of Science)
+* Fall 2019: Teaching Assistant - Department of Mathematics (The University of Arizona College of Science)
-  * Teaching Assignment
+  * MATH:112 - College Algebra Concepts and Applications (Section 002, 60 students)

 Awards and Fellowships
 ------